ElektraInitiative/libelektra/doc/ERROR_CONCEPT.md

 Reasons against it:
 * Another extra line in the error message.
-* I highly doubt that most common users will require this information (unneccesary)
+* I highly doubt that most common users will require this information (unnecessary)

 Suggestions:
 Remove it for standard error messages.
-Maybe a `kdb set --verbose` could include such information for developers, users.
+Maybe a `kdb set -v` could include such information for developers, users.
 Alternatively, another possibility would be to have a command which reveals the last error message with more detail:
 `kdb last-message`.